![[GoMLX Mascot]](gomlx_gopher2.jpg)

 // attempt to learn.

-func initCoefficients(backend backends.Backend, numVariables int) (coefficients, bias *tensors.Tensor) {
+func initCoefficients(backend compute.Backend, numVariables int) (coefficients, bias *tensors.Tensor) {

 rngState, coefficients = RandomNormal(rngState, shapes.Make(dtypes.Float64, numVariables))